Revenue of $704.4 million vs. $682.7 million in prior year

 (5) Operating profit is an additional GAAP measure that shows us how we have performed before the effects of certain financing decisions, tax structures and discontinued operations.
 We track it because we believe it makes it easier to compare our performance with previous periods, and with companies and industries that do not have the same capital structure or tax laws.

-(8) Utilization rate is an operating measure we use to assess the performance of our Civil simulator training network.
+(7) Utilization rate is one of the operating measures we use to assess the performance of our Civil simulator training network.
+While utilization rate does not directly correlate to revenue recognized, we track it, together with other measures, because we believe it is an indicator of our operating performance.
 We calculate it by taking the number of training hours sold on our simulators during the period divided by the practical training capacity available for the same period.

 For a detailed reconciliation of these measures as well as other non-GAAP and other financial measures monitored by CAE, please refer to CAE's MD&A filed with the Canadian Securities Administrators available on our website (www.cae.com) and on SEDAR (www.sedar.com).